Hanson-Research-Lab/TRI_STILT/README.md

         - `make clean` cleans the existing python caches
         - `make requirements` uses pip to install all requirements to run the src code

+---
 ## Pre-Processing:

 1. **Clean Data:**
     - `make data`
     - **Description** <br>Executes src/data/make_data.py.
-This script cleans and converts all TRI raw data into a single csv, with RSEI and Pubchem information attached, saved under the dedicated output filepath + ‘/TRI_base_process_90_99.csv’.
+This script cleans and converts all TRI raw data into a single csv, with RSEI and Pubchem information attached.
 Change the inputs within the makefile as you deem fit for your project.
-For code details please visit src/data/make_data.py
+For code details please visit src/data/make_data.py.
+    - **Assumptions**
+        1. Keeps only Fugitive and Stack Air Releases
+        2. Removes any columns with over the threshold amount for missing data
+        3. Keeps select columns of use: 'YEAR','TRIFD','FRSID','FACILITYNAME','CITY','COUNTY','ST','ZIP','LATITUDE','LONGITUDE','INDUSTRYSECTORCODE','INDUSTRYSECTOR','CHEMICAL','CAS#/COMPOUNDID','METAL','CARCINOGEN' ,'UNITOFMEASURE','51-FUGITIVEAIR','52-STACKAIR','INDUSTRYSECTORCODE','PRODUCTIONWSTE(81-87)'
+        4. IARC does not exist for the following chemicals so they are filled accordingly.
+            - Strong-inorganic-acid mists containing sulfuric acid (see Acid mists) - CLASS 1
+            - Bis(2-ethylhexyl) phthalate (see Di(2-ethylhexyl) phthalate) - CLASS 2B
+        5. Pubchem merge is conditionally dependent on all chemical files being present within the TRI_Pubchem_CIDS.csv file.
+If chemicals are not found, this step is skipped.
+Within the CIDS.csv several of the chemicals do not have an ID (Creosote, PCB, Sulfuric Acid (1994..) and METHYL ISOBUTYL KETONE).
+This indicates the chemical does not have a functional or easily defineable pubchem CID.
+        6. The primary purpose of the RSEI merge is to estimate stack height of fugitive releases
     - **Inputs (see makefile)**
         1. _Script to Run:_ src/data/make_data.py
         2. _Input Filepath_ - Path to TRI data.
 All TRI release files must be labeled as tri_YEAR_ut.csv.